JeroenLam/DiscordMusicBot/README.md

-# DiscordBotFoorKoeluhMenzhen
+# Discord Music Bot

-This repository contains the code for a discord bot used on the 'Hed huiz foor koeluh mozelen' server.
+This repository contains the code for a music bot.
 Feel free to clone or fork the code for your own use.

 To extend the bot you can derive a new command object from the existing `BaseCommand` and overwrite the `async def execute(self, message)` function with the actual functionallity of the command.
 Also overwrite the `async def help(self)` that returns the command discription for the help function.

 The current framework support admin users.
 These can be set in the `.env` file (for an example see `ex-.env-file`).
 These commands can be defined in the `AdminCommands/` forlder and are defined in the same way as normal commands.

-# Instalation
+# Instalation manual
 Before you start please make sure you have the following packages installed: \
 `discord.py[voice]`